 Rose cookies (rosette cookies) are traditional Christmas cookies prepared in Scandinavian & a few European countries and also in most of the Southeast Asian countries.
 In India rose cookies are prepared for Christmas and also for Diwali, and they are known as achu murukku in Tamilnadu, achappam in Kerala, gulabi puvvulu in Andhra Pradesh, and Rose De Coque in Goa.
 Traditionally rose cookies are dusted with icing sugar and served with tea or coffee.

 Navarathri is a festival of worshiping the goddesses Parvathi (for creative power), Saraswathi (for wisdom) & Lakshmi (for wealth).
-Navarathri celebrations in Tamilnadu is incomplete without offering sundal (legume salad) to deities.
-I like to make karamani (black eyed beans) sundal for the soft skin & creamy texture.
-Today I used karamani of mahogany, peach & white colors and prepared 4 types of sundal.
+Navarathri celebrations in Tamilnadu is incomplete without making sundal (legume salad).
+Generally, we offer sundal as naivedyam to deities during Navarathri.
+We typically prepare sundal using chickpeas or other legumes.
+So I have prepared sundal using karamani (black eyed beans) for the soft skin & creamy texture.
+Now I have used karamani of different colors viz., mahogany, peach & white colors and prepared 4 types of sundal.